Bolaji06/My-Article/Introduction to JavaScript classes.md

 ### Class Body

 The body of a class is where all operations are carried out.
-It is the part that IS in between the curly braces {  }.
+It is the part that is in between the curly braces {  }.
 This is where class properties, constructor and methods are defined.
 All these are called class members. which are defined between the braces { }.

 ```javascript
 class Person { // creates a new class named 'Person'